NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Activity |

-Organisations develop business plans for AP roles, if needed, to secure organisational funding commitment for 25/26. |
+Organisations develop business plans for advanced practice roles, to secure organisational funding for 27/28. |

 Process |